virtmerlin/mglab-share-eks/demos/08-aws-vpc-cni-pod-ip-assigment/demo.md

   - I will start a remote session onto any EC2 AL2 Docker based node

 #### SO THAT:
-  - I can see how the kubeproxy uses iptables to load distribute to pods
+  - I can see how the AWS VCP CNI sets up Pod IP assignment

 #### [Return to Main Readme](https://github.com/virtmerlin/mglab-share-eks#demos)